 Amazon Elastic Compute Cloud (Amazon EC2) is a web service that provides resizable compute capacity in the Amazon cloud.
+BlazeMeter uses Amazon's EC2 service, which enables you to launch a dedicated cluster from one of AWS's regions.
 Amazon EC2 enables you to increase or decrease capacity within minutes, not hours or days.
 You can commission one, hundreds, or even thousands of server instances simultaneously.

 API User Key